-Discovery through science with application through engineering are side-by-side in Seattle University’s new Jim and Janet Sinegal Center for Science and Innovation.
+Discovery through science with application through engineering are side-by-side in Seattle University’s new Center for Science and Innovation (CSI).
 Here, students think about possibilities, make connections, and act for the good of the community.
-Linked with SU’s Bannan Center for Science and Engineering, the Center for Science and Innovation is the future of STEM for Seattle University.
+Linked with the university’s Bannan Center for Science and Engineering, the CSI is the future of STEM for Seattle University.

-For SU, the building is “more than stone, steel, and glass.
-It’s the heart of Seattle University.”
+The CSI is more than stone, steel, and glass.
+It’s the heart of Seattle University.

 Mithun was the local/executive architect.

 - 2,400 GSF Center for Community Engagement